Ryanllight/Ryanllight.github.io/contents/home.md

-He is currently pursuing a Bachelor's Degree in Artificial Intelligence, at Collage of Information Science and Technology, Beijing University of Chemical Technology, China.
+Currently pursuing a Bachelor's Degree in Artificial Intelligence, at Collage of Information Science and Technology, Beijing University of Chemical Technology, China.

 #### Email
 2022030590@buct.edu.cn\